saintnever/academic-kickstart/content/home/publications.md

 weight = 60  # Order that this section will appear.

-title = "Selected Publications" subtitle = "Click the article name for more details"
+title = "Selected Publications" subtitle = "Click the article name for details"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.